iam-shreya-singh/github-random-repo/README.md

-# GitHub Random Repo Explorer
+# RepoFinder | A GitHub Random Explorer

 A JavaScript web application that discovers random GitHub repositories with filtering capabilities.